TheAmericanMaker/Work_Order_PDF_Splitter/README.md

 ### Standalone Python Script with GUI
 - Features a user-friendly GUI for selecting the input file and output folder.
 - To use, run `Work_Order_PDF_Splitter.py`.
+(The most stable way to use it.)

 ### Web App Version
 - Hosted as a server-based web application accessible at `localhost:5000`.
 - To launch, run `app.py`.
-- Ensure you have folders named 'output' and 'uploads' in the script directory.
-  - Note: The 'uploads' folder may not always generate automatically.
+- Ensure you have folders named 'output' and 'uploads' in the script directory or else you will get an error as the 'uploads' folder may not always generate automatically.

 #### How to Use the Web App
 1. Navigate to `localhost:5000` in your browser.